 Over the past twenty five years she sought out many different teachers, exploring various styles within the fields of yoga, meditation and holistic therapies.

-“It all started in 1992 with my end paper on HD Thoreau, a 19th century American writer, who often referred to Eastern philosophy and hammered home the concept of ‘self-reliance’.* The travels that followed graduation eventually landed me in India, where I stayed in an ashram for an extended period of time and got to experiment with a mix of meditation, dance, bodywork, art and psychotherapy.
+“It all started in 1992 with my end paper on HD Thoreau, a 19th century American writer, who often referred to Eastern philosophy and hammered home the concept of ‘self-reliance’.* The travels that followed graduation eventually landed me in India, where I stayed in an ashram for several years and got to experiment with a mix of meditation, dance, bodywork, art and psychotherapy.

 In 1999 I encountered yoga, in which the essence of what I’d learnt thus far came together.
 From then on yoga became my practice, and after several years of Sivananda and Iyengar classes, workshops in Scaravelli and Slow Flow, retreats in Ashtanga and Yin Yoga, and many books on anatomy, yoga philosophy and history, I eventually qualified to teach Hatha Yoga (through Integral Yoga) in 2012 and Yin Yoga (through Sarah Powers) level 1 in 2015, level 2 in 2017, and completing the Somatic Yin Yoga training (Jade Wood) in 2018.